-LDCM Local Setup
+LDCM Local Setup (with onboard hardware monitor)

 Insert the Support CD that came with your motherboard into your CD-ROM drive or double-click the CD drive icon in My Computer to bring up the autorun screen.

 NOTE: LDCM will not run if ASUS' PC Probe utility is installed.
 To uninstall PC Probe, see section on Uninstalling Programs.